Explore Seychelles on a BUDGET

-A Solo Traveler’s Guide for Exploring Seychelles on a Budget
+A Solo Travelerr’s Guide for Exploring Seychelles on a Budget

-Seychelles is a gorgeous island nation located in the Indian which lies in South East Africa.
+Seychelles is a gorgeous island nation located in the Indian Ocean which lies in South East Africa.
 One of the most popular honeymoon and couple destinations, this place is not much popular among solo travelers and backpackers as it is often seen as a ‘tad’ bit expensive.
 But, I am glad that I didn’t let this deter me from visiting this place because truly, this has been one of the most beautiful countries that I have set foot in, till date.

 And I did it solo.
 Yes, it cost a bit more than other countries but it was still manageable in 75,000 INR for 15 days (including flights).
 I know it might seem like a lot but it was money well spent and I definitely don’t regret going here.